motoo-tobbler/sm64ex-coop/README.md

 ❌ Inconsistent crashes in Peach's Castle on some devices

-❌ Chat button on some devices

-❌ Crash on rendering touch controls on some devices
+❌ External gamepads on some devices

-❌ Texture packs that are too intensive (like full-res Render96)
+❌ Occasional crash when loading HD texture packs - try restarting app until they load

 ❌ Discord